fugue/fregot/README.md

       test                     Run tests in .rego files
       bundle                   Bundle .rego files
       eval                     Evaluate a rego expression
+      capabilities             Print the capabilities document

-`fregot` understands a number of subcommands.
+`fregot` understands a number of subcommands and [global options](#global-options).
 See details and examples below.

 ### fregot repl